NJ3r1ha/demo-html-project/README.md

-# demo-html-project
+# HTML Project
-This is assignment project from tutorial
+This is assignment project from tutorial on [freeCodeCamp.org](https://youtu.be/kUMe1FH4CHE)